pascalaldo/marsi/docs/installation.rst

     $ conda install -c rdkit rdkit

-Alternativly you can install the dependencies one by one.
+Alternatively you can install the dependencies one by one.

 Cython
 ------